Eve Poole (author): Career

-This unusual combination of careers has made her a frequent commentator on ethics in public life and about how leaders should behave at work.
-She is a regular contributor to Thought for the Day for BBC Radio Scotland.

-In June 2015, she became the first female Chair of the Board of Governors of Gordonstoun School.

 In 2018, Poole became the Third Church Estates Commissioner, one of the most senior lay people in the Church of England, in succession to Andrew Mackie.
 As Commissioner, she was a member of the Church Commissioners' Board of Governors and the General Synod of the Church of England.
 She also chaired the Bishoprics & Cathedrals Committee and the Mission, Pastoral and Church Property Committee.
 During her term she successfully introduced the Cathedrals Measure 2021, which modernises cathedral governance and places Church of England cathedrals under the regulatory ambit of the Charity Commission for the first time.
+She was Interim CEO of the Royal Society of Edinburgh in 2022, and Interim CEO of the Carnegie Trust for the Universities of Scotland between 2023–2024.

-Prior to taking up the role of Third Church Estates Commissioner, Poole was a research fellow of the William Temple Foundation and the St Paul's Institute.
-She also served on the management boards of Theos and of Faith in Business at Ridley Hall, Cambridge.
+In September 2024, Poole became Executive Chair of the Woodard Corporation; Woodard Schools is a group of Anglican schools (both primary and secondary) which have their origin in the work of Nathaniel Woodard.
+Poole has also been a research fellow of the William Temple Foundation and the St Paul's Institute.
+She was on the management boards of Theos and of Faith in Business at Ridley Hall, Cambridge.
 She was a founding director of the Foundation for Workplace Spirituality (2007–2014), a trustee of the Foundation for Church Leadership (2006–2012), and trustee and deputy chair of the Christian Association of Business Executives (2005–2011).
-She is a Life Fellow of the Royal Society of Arts and a visiting scholar at Sarum College.
+She is a Life Fellow of the Royal Society of Arts and a Visiting Scholar in Human Flourishing at Sarum College.
 Poole was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to education and gender equality.
+In January 2024, she was installed as Canon Prebendary of Newthorpe at York Minster where she is a lay canon on Chapter.
+In May 2025 she was made a Fellow of the International Society for Science and Religion for her work on religion and AI.